AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-cli-doesnt-show-an-active-environment.md

 You have to manually specify the environment with the e|-environment flag.

-1. Find the list of active environments and take note of the environments name:
+1.Find the list of active environments and take note of the environments name:

 ```
   | ID  | Title          | Type        | Status |